“Behind the Gems” is a long-running monthly series that takes you on an exclusive, behind-the-scenes tour of our signature collections.

 Amazonite’s signature colour and opaque appearance make it the perfect statement stone.
 So here at McFarlane Fine Jewellery, we’ve created bright and cheerful pieces that fully capture the eye.

-And in these drop earrings, amazonites take the spotlight with their 18ct yellow gold hooks:
+For example, in these drop earrings, amazonites take the spotlight with their 18ct yellow gold hooks:

 Shop them for yourself and enioy drawing all the attention when you wear amazonite.